Porting & optimization

 }

 The #pragma omp target loop construct tells the compiler that the iterations can be run concurrently and may be scheduled as wanted by the compiler.
+This requires recent OpenMP implementation, so use with caution to avoid vendor/version locking.

 Note

 One should try to concatenate the teams clause and distribute parallel for construct into the teams distribute parallel for construct.
-Else, one exposes himself to bad code generation (what is called generic mode instead of SPMD (SIMT) mode in LLVM terminology, see Flynn’s taxonomy).
+Else, one exposes himself to bad code generation (what is called generic mode instead of SPMD (SIMT/SIMD) mode in LLVM terminology, see Flynn’s taxonomy).
 Now, that issue is fading away with recent compiler optimization (checkout some external LLVM documents in Compiler infrastructure).

-As an aside, one can try to mimic the OpenCL, HIP, Cuda and other accelerator programming model using the following OpenMP pattern:
+As an aside, one can try to mimic the OpenCL, HIP, CUDA and other accelerator programming model using the following OpenMP pattern:

 const int N = ...;